Custom Telescopes

 obstructions:

-# List of shadow-casting structures (optional)
+# Optional list of shadow-casting structures

 Basic Example

-A simple single-mirror telescope with a hexagonal sensor:
+A simple single-mirror telescope:

 telescope: